palantirnet/federated-search-demo/README.md

 ## Drupal Development

 You can refresh/reset your local Drupal site at any time.
-SSH into your VM with `vagrant ssh` and then follow one of the steps below:
+SSH into your VM with `ddev ssh` and then follow one of the steps below:

 ### Rebuild all the things